normanzb/babel-plugin-debug-logger-namespace/README.md

 ## Plugin Options

-* stripPrefix?: Remove specified prefix from the resulting namespace
+* stripPrefix?: Remove specified prefix from the resulting namespace.
+You can set multiple of them by separating each item with a `|`. e.g. `foo:|bar:` will remove both foo and bar from the prefix.
 * prefix?: Add specified prefix to the resulting namespace
-* stripSubfix?: Remove specified subfix from the resulting namespace
+* stripSubfix?: Remove specified subfix from the resulting namespace.
+Same as `stripPrefix`, it supports multiple subfixes that separated by `|`.